parkolay/RTC_CAN_Simple/README.md

+Code for time temp over CAN (example of generating CAN messages using MP2515 chip with ESP32

 Rev 1 -->08855
 Using library Wire at version 1.0 in folder: \libraries\Wire Using library U8g2 at version 2.34.22 in folder: \libraries\U8g2